klaasnicolaas/home-assistant-glow/Readme.md

 ### Reduce the amount of data the sensors produce

-Depending on the `pulse_rate` variable, the type of house/apartment and the heating system in use, the sensors that are exposed to Home Assistant may produce a lot of data.
-For example, with the default `pulse_rate` in the file, 1000, a power consumption of 3600 W means that the sensors produce 2 HA state changes per second (which means 7200 state changes per hour).
-If you don't need that kind of granularity, you can use [ESPHome sensor filters](https://esphome.io/components/sensor/index.html#sensor-filters) filters to reduce the rate of updates written to Home Assistant.
-With the commented-out filters in [home_assistant_glow.yaml][file] enabled, only 396 state changes will be produced per hour.
+Depending on the configured `pulse rate`, the type of house/apartment and the heating system in use, the sensors that are exposed to Home Assistant may produce a lot of data.
+For example, with the default `pulse rate` 1000, a power consumption of 3600 W means that the sensors produce 2 HA state changes per second (which means 7200 state changes per hour).
+If you don't need that kind of granularity, you can use [ESPHome sensor filters](https://esphome.io/components/sensor/index.html#sensor-filters) to reduce the rate of updates written to Home Assistant.
+With the commented-out filters in the [home_assistant_glow.yaml][file] enabled, only 396 state changes will be produced per hour.

 ### My Daily Energy won't reset